 TAKE TO THE RIVERS of Europe or stay closer to home on the Rideau Canal.
 Le Boat houseboats are simple to operate-even for those without boating expertise-and give the opportunity to experience a destination in a way you just can't enjoy from the road.
 With options for 2 to 12 passengers, you can keep it intimate or invite the whole gang.
 Talk to a CAA Travel Consultant for details on combining your Le Boat cruise with flights, pre/post-trip hotel nights, ground transfers and travel insurance to complete your vacation.

 Cruise into savings.
 Members pay less for Le Boat.
 Your Member discount applies even to promotional rates.

-Nominate a
+Nominate a to hear about people doing great things in your community.

 Localer.
 We'd love